 14.2.2 Function Names in Nemeth.
-A function name which is associated with a term or which otherwise occurs in mathematical context is transcribed in Nemeth, without contractions.
-A function name used in conjunction with an abbreviated function name is a mathematical term and a switch to Nemeth is required.
+A fully spelled-out function name which is associated with a term or which otherwise occurs in mathematical context is transcribed in Nemeth, without contractions.
+A fully spelled-out function name used in conjunction with an abbreviated function name is a mathematical term and a switch to Nemeth is required.